Key takeaways

 - What size of meals they would like

-- If they would appreciate easy-to-grab snacks for low-energy days
+- If they would appreciate snacks for low-energy days

 - How much fridge/freezer space they have so food doesn’t go to waste

-Whether it’s a co-worker, friend or a member of your family going through chemo, a well thought out gift can help them to stay positive.
+Whether it’s a co-worker, friend or a member of your family going through chemotherapy, a well thought out gift can help.
 Chemotherapy has a range of side effects such as:

 - Dry skin and lips